-All male students between the ages of 18 and 25 must register for Selective Service to be eligible for Financial Aid.
+All male students between the ages of 18 and 25 must register for Selective Service to be eligible for Financial Aid at www.sss.gov.
 In some instances, the student may be required to sign a statement relating to Selective Service registration and provide proof of such registration.